 When I was researching the cruzeiro, there are many versions of this statue around Northern Portugal.
 And later in the afternoon, you will see another one in the historical centre of Guimarães.

-Walk all the way to the park’s north side and see an important pilgrimage site from the 18th century.
-When you reach the cave formed by giant boulders and has a chapel and tower on top, this is where Gruta Ermida Nossa Senhora do Carmo (Grotto of Our Lady of Carmo), Saint Elias and Capela de São Cristóvão (St Christopher’s Chapel) resides.
+Walk to the park’s north side and visit an important 18th-century pilgrimage site.
+When you reach the cave formed by giant boulders and has a chapel and tower on top, this is where Gruta Ermida Nossa Senhora do Carmo (Grotto of Our Lady of Carmo), Saint Elias and Capela de São Cristóvão (St Christopher’s Chapel) reside.

 First, walk into the grotto and see the image of Saint Elias at the entrance.
-Saint Elias is the Patron Saint of the Sleep, regarded highly by visitors.
-It is rather small, but you can’t miss it.
+Saint Elias is the Patron Saint of Sleep.
+It is relatively small, but it’s hard to miss.

 Then, turn right into the grotto and see inside the cave.
 This is the Grotto of Our Lady of Carmo.
-There is an altar with the Virgin Mary and two side altars.
+There is an altar dedicated to the Virgin Mary, as well as two side altars.

 It’s almost lunchtime!
 And if you are famished and want to try a local favourite, then walk two minutes to Adega do Ermitão.